Tourist route optimization in the context of Covid-19 pandemic

 \textbf{Abstract:} The paper presents an innovative method for tourist route planning inside a destination.
 The necessity of reorganizing the tourist routes within a destination comes as an immediate response to the Covid-19 crisis.
-The implementation of the method inside tourist destinations can be an important advantage in transforming a destination into a safer destination in times of Covid-19 and post-Covid-19.
+The implementation of the method inside tourist destinations can bring an important advantage in transforming a destination into a safer destination in times of Covid-19 and post-Covid-19.
 The existing trend of shortening the tourist stay length has been accelerated while the epidemic became a pandemic.
-Moreover, the wariness for future pandemics has brought to the spotlight the issue of overcrowded attractions inside a destination at certain moments.
-The method proposed in this paper proposes a backtracking algorithm, more precisely an adaptation of the travelling salesman problem.
-The method presented aims to facilitate the navigation inside a destination and to revive certain less-visited sightseeing spots inside a destination while facilitating the social distancing measures imposed by Covid-19.
+Moreover, the wariness for future pandemics has brought into spotlight the issue of overcrowded attractions inside a destination at certain moments.
+The method presented in this paper proposes a backtracking algorithm, more precisely an adaptation of the travelling salesman problem.
+The method presented is aimed to facilitate the navigation inside a destination and to revive certain less-visited sightseeing spots inside a destination while facilitating conformation with the social distancing measures imposed for Covid-19 control.

 \textbf{Keywords:} Covid-19, social distancing, route planning inside a destination, urban tourism, backtracking algorithm, Brașov, sustainable development, tourist route optimization